What Iraqi Women's Lives Look Like After ISIS

 The women interviewed by Trayler-Smith shared stories of loss, fear for the future, and resilience — from those who lost their partners, to those who were determined to rebuild their lives just like they were before ISIS' arrival.
 But if there was a common thread, it was the sheer horror of it all.

-More than 300,000 people have fled Mosul since last fall, according to the office of the U.N.
-Humanitarian Coordinator in Iraq.
+More than 300,000 people have fled Mosul since last autumn, according to the office of the UN Humanitarian Coordinator in Iraq.
 The battle has lasted nine months, and the number of internally displaced people is expected to increase as the Iraqi forces regain control of the last sections of the city.
-Trayler-Smith emphasizes that even though the majority of the city has been retrieved from ISIS' control, the women's journey is far from over.
+Trayler-Smith emphasises that even though the majority of the city has been retrieved from ISIS' control, the women's journey is far from over.

 The photographer said she wants people looking at her photos to see how many similarities exist between these women and any other person.